 The greatest expense, more than £25,000, comes from a loss of productivity caused by the 28 weeks on average it takes for a new hire to learn the roles.

 Of course, there is no algorithm to decide which employee gets promoted and which don’t (Google already tried that) so this is purely down to knowing your team and understanding the new role.

-With the right training and development, you could promote existing staff and boost motivation all around.
+With the right training and staff development program, you could promote existing staff and boost motivation all round.

 According to LinkedIn, 70% of today’s workforce is passive, made up of employees who aren’t intentionally searching.

-If you offer them the same as they are already on, be prepared to lose them as discussions from that point can be difficult.
+If you offer them the same package as they are already on, be prepared to lose them because discussions from that point can be and often are difficult.

 We find many of the offers candidates receive via Spotlight result in a discussion on salary, so don’t take it personally if the first offer is rejected.

 Goalposts can move for the candidate as their interviews progress and open and honest dialogue between both parties can be the start of a positive relationship.